-2. Describe how the LEA engaged at minimum 10% of the total stakeholders engaged vs. responses received in the development of the revised plan.
+2. Describe how the LEA engaged at minimum 10 percent of the total stakeholders engaged vs. responses received in the development of the revised plan.

 In late 2021, MNPS conducted a series of feedback opportunities through surveys and Possip pulse checks that have informed our decision-making.
 We continue to receive feedback through the budgeting process for FY23.
+In the fall 2022 reissuance of our survey, we asked our stakeholders to identify with broad identity categories (e.g., role in the LEA, etc.) to confirm that we had surveyed a representative sample of our community.